maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 ### Final stop - reverse proxy

 The HTTP request has finally reached my server.
-It runs a containerised _reverse proxy_, which is an HTTP(S) server that forwards incoming requests to appropriate containers based on criteria specified in the reverse proxy's configuration file.
+It runs a containerised _reverse proxy_, which forwards incoming requests to appropriate containers based on criteria specified in the reverse proxy's configuration file.
 In most cases it's based on the `Host` header, so the domain name.

 For example: if `Host` is set to `maciejpedzi.ch`, the request will be forwarded to the container running my personal website.
-If `Host` set to `git.maciejpedzi.ch`, the request will be sent to my Gitea instance, and so on.
+If `Host` is set to `git.maciejpedzi.ch`, the request will be sent to my Gitea instance, and so on.

 ## Virtual Local Area Networks